 I averaged across all three carbon tests and compared the average reduction compared to the fan-only condition.
-On average, the carbon reduced formaldehyde levels to 50% within 15 minutes of the peak formaldehyde levels and then down 0% by 25 minutes.
+On average, the carbon reduced formaldehyde levels to 50% within 15 minutes of the peak formaldehyde levels.
+By 25 minutes, formaldehyde was down to 0%.

 These composite activated carbon filters removed formaldehyde from the air.
-My earlier tests show that these carbon filters remove other of VOCs too.
+Earlier tests show that these carbon filters remove other types of VOCs too.

 Does everyone need carbon?

-Studies have found that formaldehyde is much more common in new and recently remodeled homes, so people in new or remodeled homes probably need carbon.
-However, my MX6 found zero VOCs in ALL apartments I tested except for places that had recent renovation or smoking.
+Studies have found that formaldehyde is much more common in new and recently remodeled homes.
+That means people in new or remodeled homes probably need carbon.
+However, my Ibrid MX6 detector found zero VOCs in ALL apartments I tested, except for places that had recent renovation or smoking,

 Now, there could be VOCs at levels lower than the MX6 can detect, so I’m not confident to say there are ZERO VOCs in most houses.
 But I think it’s reasonable to say that carbon filters are not mandatory for homes without obvious sources of formaldehyde or other VOCs.